saskins/microsoft-graph-docs/api-reference/beta/api/workbook-list-names.md

 ---
 title: "List names"
-description: "Describes List names, which retrieves a list of nameditem objects."
+description: "Review the API reference about the List names method and how it retrieves a list of nameditem objects."
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"